 Seattle Sewer Baiting Program

-The Seattle Sewer Baiting program aims to control rats in Seattle's sewer system and provides the following services:
+The Seattle Sewer Baiting Program works to control rats in Seattle's sewer system.
+We provide these services:

-- Responds to citizen complaints about rats in their toilet.
+- Respond to complaints about rats in toilets

 How does a rat get in your toilet?

 Rats can follow the scent of food washed down your drains and into the sewers.
 Old side sewers and plumbing may also make your home more at risk.
 Flooding or heavy rains may drive them into the side sewer lines that run from your house to the street.
 Kitchen pipes are too small for rats, so instead, they'll try to come up through your toilet.